Right Arrow

 Managing 25 Sites from One Dashboard: The Power of AI-Enabled Oversight

-This comprehensive guide explores how construction project managers overseeing dozens of sites can leverage AI-powered oversight, centralized dashboards, and real-time data to optimize safety, efficiency, and profitability.
-It outlines the core challenges of multi-site management, details the transformative impact of AI video analytics, and provides actionable best practices for implementation, system integration, and workforce adoption.
+This comprehensive guide explores how construction project managers overseeing 25 sites can leverage Video AI oversight, centralized dashboards, and real-time data to optimize safety and efficiency.
+It outlines core multi-site challenges, explains the operational impact of Video AI, and provides actionable best practices for implementation, system integration, and workforce adoption.

 By